 "He sure couldn't," I confirmed, "I thought Robert was having a seizure.
 He doubled up and wouldn't speak until we were in the car.
 He took the film as the final indictment of human gender relations."

 "How so, Robert,?" asked Betty.

 Robert looked us over.
 "Humans avoid reality, so they lack rational norms for heterosexual concepts.
-When I want to mate with a gila female, I go into a frenzy of passion; I forget my own mind and can think of nothing but sticking something into something, but then it's over.
+When it's time for me to mate with a gila female, I go into a frenzy of passion; I forget my own mind and can think of nothing but sticking something into something, and then it's over.
 I don't have to figure out the 'other,' thank god.
-I can go back to sticking other things into things, like sticking lizards and birds' eggs into my mouth."
+I can go back to sticking different things into things, like sticking lizards and birds' eggs into my mouth."